c4rlosc7/Kafka-spring-boot/README.md

 ### Message use cases

 - Messages can be used to record events, such as a payment or page view, for tracking user activity and analyzing user behavior.

+## Throughput

+Throughput in Apache Kafka is the number of messages processed in a given time period.
+It is a key performance metric that measures how efficient data streaming operations are.

+### Why is throughput important?

+High throughput is important for applications that process large amounts of data quickly.
+Throughput is often defined in terms of records per second or megabytes (MB) per second.

+### How to improve throughput?

+- Optimize Kafka configuration parameters
+- Increase the number of producers, partitions, and consumers
+- Tune producer configurations

+### Other Kafka performance metrics

+- Latency: The amount of time it takes to process each message

+### Kafka architecture

+Kafka's architecture is designed to handle high-throughput, low-latency event streaming.
+It uses a distributed, partitioned, and replicated log service provided by its brokers.

 ## Producer